Gyanreyer/react-hover-video-player/docs/README.md

 - Easily add custom thumbnails and loading states
 - Lightweight and fast
 - No dependencies
-- Cleanly handles edge cases that can arise from managing async video playback, including:
-  - Avoids play promise interruption errors whenever possible
 - Gracefully uses fallback behavior if browser policies block a video from playing with sound on

 ## How It Works

 This component will render a video element which will start playing when an `onMouseEnter`, `onTouchStart`, or `onFocus` event is fired on the [hover target](#hovertarget) and will accordingly be paused when an `onMouseLeave` or `onBlur` event is fired on the target, or an `onTouchStart` event is fired outside of the target.
 This default behavior can be [disabled, overridden, and customized](#hover-event-handling) as needed.

 Everything is written with extra care to cleanly handle the video element's state as it asynchronously loads and plays.

+## Contributing

+Want to help?
+Contributions are welcome!
+Check out the [contributing guide for details](./CONTRIBUTING.md)

 ## Upgrading to v10